Caesarea (Cappadocia): Superseded trading town

-An earlier Silk Road trading town or city can be traced to 3000 BCE, in ruined Kültepe, 20 km north-east.
+An earlier town or city associated with the Old Assyrian trade network can be traced to 3000 BCE, in ruined Kültepe, 20 km north-east.
 Findings there include numerous baked-clay tablets, some of which were enclosed in clay envelopes stamped with cylinder seals.
 The documents record common activities, such as trade between the Assyrian colony and the city-state of Assur and between Assyrian merchants and local people.
 The trade was run by families rather than the state.
 The Kültepe texts are the oldest documents of Anatolia.
-Although they are written in Old Assyrian, the Hittite loanwords and names in the texts are the oldest record of any Indo-European language (see also Ishara).
+Although they are written in Old Assyrian, the Hittite loanwords and names in the texts are the oldest record of any Indo-European language.
 Most of the archaeological evidence is typical of Anatolia rather than of Assyria, but the use of both cuneiform and the dialect is the best indication of Assyrian presence.

-Importance and economy

 Hellenistic times

-Caesarea remained as its precessor was a firmly inland trading centre firstly for many nearby city states, secondly due to links far beyond to east and west giving it, among regional comparators in size, enhanced trade.
+Caesarea was an inland trading partner for many nearby city-states, and also benefited from links both to the east and the west that gave it, vis-à-vis regional competitors, an advantageous position for trade relations.

 The city was the centre of a satrapy under Persian rule until it was conquered by Perdikkas, one of the generals of Alexander the Great when it became the seat of a transient satrapy by another of Alexander's former generals, Eumenes of Cardia.
+The city was subsequently passed to the Seleucid empire after the battle of Ipsus.

+Kingdom of Cappadocia

-The city was subsequently passed to the Seleucid empire after the battle of Ipsus but became once again the centre of an autonomous Greater Cappadocian kingdom under Ariarathes III of Cappadocia in around 250 BC.
+It became the centre of an autonomous Greater Cappadocian kingdom under Ariarathes III of Cappadocia in around 250 BC.
 In the ensuing period, the city came under the sway of Hellenistic influence, and was given the Greek name of Eusebia (Εὐσέβεια) in honor of the Cappadocian king Ariarathes V Eusebes Philopator of Cappadocia (163–130 BC).
 The new name of Caesarea (Καισάρεια), by which it has since been known, was given to it by the last Cappadocian King Archelaus or perhaps by Tiberius.

 Roman and Byzantine rule

 The city passed under formal Roman rule in 17 AD.
+In the first century of Roman rule, the Caesarea belonged to the only four major cities in the region, together with Koloneia, Melitene and Tyana.
+The city served as a imperial Roman mint factory and produced zinc and lead from mines of Delikkaya and Aladağ.